 College is a huge investment for many families, and most need a little bit of financial help to make it happen.
-If you’re looking for ways to pay for college, one of the first resources you may turn to is the Free Application for Federal Student Aid (FAFSA).
-Every student qualifies for some form of student aid, so make sure you’re not skipping this step during the application process.
+If you’re looking for ways to pay for college, one of the first resources you should turn to is the Free Application for Federal Student Aid (FAFSA).
 Over the past couple of decades, the Department of Education has streamlined the financial aid application process, but questions can still arise.
 If you or your child are applying to college, here are five essential things you need to know about the FAFSA.

 1. What is the FAFSA?